csdms-contrib/LuSS/README.md

-# geomorph-luminescence
+# Luminescence Sample Simulator:
 A set of MATLAB functions to model how luminescence evolves in different geomorphic scenarios.
 Specifically, exposures to heat and sunlight can be simulated and the resulting signals shown.
-For a detailed description of the underlying luminescence rate equations, or to cite your use of **geomorph-luminescence**, please use [Brown, (2020)](#B2020).
+For a detailed description of the underlying luminescence rate equations, or to cite your use of **LuSS**, please use [Brown, (2020)](#B2020).

 # Table of Contents
 1. [Three worked examples](#three-examples)